 My Beijing Summer School Experience

-If you are also looking for a great summer programme and are interested in Chinese culture, this will be a great option for you.
-The application period for grants and scholarships runs until May 10.
-You can visit the official website of the BNU Philosphy Summer School 2016 here.
+In case you are also looking for a great summer programme and are interested in Chinese culture, this will be a great option for you.
+The application period for grants and scholarships runs until March 24, 2019.
+You can visit the official website of the BNU Philosphy Summer School 2019 here.

 We spent a lot of time at the BNU campus learning about modern and traditional Chinese thought.
-There were lecturers from 4 different countries: China, Canada, the United States, and the Netherlands.
+There were lecturers from four different countries: China, Canada, the United States, and the Netherlands.
 The photo above shows our class during Robin Celikates’ (University of Amsterdam) lecture about digital activism.
-When we didn’t go on an excursion in the afternoon, we also had on-campus discussions in the evenings.
+And when we didn’t go on an excursion in the afternoon, we also had on-campus discussions in the evenings.

 The campus was incredibly huge and lush with greenery.
-Sometimes it reminded me more of an urban park than a university campus.
+Sometimes, it reminded me more of an urban park than a university campus.
 The campus includes student and teacher housing, a dining hall, restaurant, café, supermarket, copy shop, and student launderette.
-It was almost like a self-sufficient mini-city within a city.
-Very different from European campuses!
+When I think about it, it was almost like a self-sufficient mini-city within a city.
+It was indeed very different from European campuses!

 At the end of the summer school, we also had the opportunity to talk about our own fields of expertise in relation to what we had learned during the programme.
 I decided to talk about visual culture and iconoclasm, using Ai Weiwei and his controversial work with Han Dynasty vases as a case study.